 RWTH Aachen University

-RWTH Aachen is public research university established in 1870.
+RWTH Aachen is a public research university established in 1870.
 The university is home to more than 11,000 international students from different parts of the world.
 Some of the popular courses offered by the university are mechanical engineering, geography, geosciences, etc. The required GRE is 145 verbal reasoning and 165 quantitative reasoning.

 Also Read: Requirements To Study In Germany For Indian Students

-Other Prominent GRE-Accepting Universities in Germany
+Other Prominent GRE Accepting Universities in Germany

 Germany has become a popular choice among students to pursue higher education and is a home of excellent universities.
 Some other prominent universities GRE accepting universities in Germany are listed below: